 - Location: Road 4171, Bophut, Koh Samui, Surat Thani 84320, Thailand

-Although Samui has several waterfalls, the two Na Muang waterfalls are probably the most picturesque.
-The name Na Muang refers to the massive purple rocks at the waterfalls.
+The Na Muang Waterfalls are among Samui's several attractive waterfalls, but the 2 waterfalls comprising it are probably the most picturesque.
+Its name refers to the massive purple rocks at the waterfalls.
 Rocks and tree roots form a natural staircase that leads to the base of Na Muang 1.
 A large natural pool sits under the waterfall.
 A 10-minute walk further up the mountain leads to Samui's most beautiful waterfall, Na Muang 2.
-Read More...

 - Location: 37/1 Thawi Rat Phakdi Rd, Na Mueang, Koh Samui, Surat Thani 84140, Thailand

-Secret Buddha Garden is hidden away high in the hills in Koh Samui's interior, offering majestic views and an unusual collection of statues amid lush jungle surrounds.
+Secret Buddha Garden is a tranquil sculpture-filled garden hidden high up in the hills in Koh Samui's interior.
+Thanks to its altitude, the unique site offers majestic views and an unusual collection of statues amid lush jungle surrounds.
 The gardens are a creation of an old Samui fruit farmer, Nim Thongsuk, who in 1976 began erecting several statues and temples around his family's verdant land.
-Read More...

 - Location: Na Mueang, Koh Samui, Surat Thani 84140, Thailand

-The body of Samui's most famous mummified monk - there really are several - Luang Pordaeng is on display here.
-Luang Pordaeng died over 20 years ago and as per his instructions, his body was placed in a specially designed glass case for posterity.
-It has remained there ever since and has showed few signs of decay.
-Read More...
+Wat Khunaram is a temple in Samui that's best known as the home to the island's most famous mummified monk.
+The monk is Luang Pordaeng, who died decades ago.
+As per his instructions, his body was placed in a specially designed glass case for posterity.
+It has remained there ever since and has shown few signs of decay.

 - Opening Hours: Daily from sunrise to sunset